sylhare/kafka/README.md

 Ideally you set it to three, those wil create ISR `in sync replicas`.

 The data retention is made with the segments which are files that stores/logs the events that have been sent on the partition.
+Messages that are read are said to be `committed` to the log.
+So we know which message has been listened to and when.
+If a consumer fails to read a message, another consumer can review the log to start back at the right event in the queue.